 Karmic Death: In City of Ashes he arranges the death of teenage warlock whose blood he needs by tricking the kid into summoning a demon that will be able to bypass the magic circle used to contain it.
 In City of Glass, Valentine has setup his own magic circle to summon the Angel Raziel to force it to remove the powers of the Shadowhunters that refuse to serve him.
 His daughter Clary, whom he has effectively bound and gagged nearby, manages to alter the circle, allowing Raziel to smite him in punishment for his evil deeds, but only after giving him "The Reason You Suck" Speech.

 Meaningful Name: "Morgenstern" means "morning star" - signifying, of course, Lucifer.

-Never Found the Body: After his ship is destroyed - which naturally means that he's still up and kicking.
+Never Found the Body: In City of Ashes, after his ship is destroyed - which naturally means that he's still up and kicking.
 That is, until he gets stabbed by the angel Raziel in City of Glass, is cremated and has a funeral.
 He is dead for good.
 Unlike his other son.

-Convenient Coma: Jocelyn induces a coma on herself to avoid anyone squeezing information out of her about the whereabouts of the Mortal Cup.
-The only person who knew how to revive her aside from the warlock that cast the spell was an old acquaintance, who gets killed early on in the third book.
+Convenient Coma: In City of Bones, she induces a coma on herself to avoid anyone squeezing information out of her about the whereabouts of the Mortal Cup.
+The only person who knew how to revive her aside from the warlock that cast the spell was an old acquaintance, who gets killed early on in City of Glass.

 Hidden Badass: Under the Overprotective Mom stance, Jocelyn was a powerful, talented Shadowhunter who plotted to overthrow her husband during the Uprising.
 Not to mention she ran away from Valentine to prevent his turning Clary into a "monster" like he did Jonathan.